TizianoCitro/sudoku-p2p/README.md

 ### Test 17: PlaceNumberInNotExistingGame
 Checks that users cannot place a number in a game that does not exist.

+### Test 18: GenerateNewSudokuWithEmptyName
+Tests that users cannot create a new game with an empty name.

+### Test 19: JoinSudokuWithEmptyName
+Tests that users cannot join when providing an empty name for the game.

+### Test 20: JoinSudokuWithoutNickname
+Tests that users cannot join a game without providing a nickname.

+### Test 21: GetSudokuWhitEmptyName
+Tests the possibility to retrieve a joined game grid by providing an empty name for the game.

+### Test 22: PlaceNumberInRowLowerThanMin
+Checks that users cannot place a number when specifying a wrong row index, lower than the minimum possible.
+In our case the minimum is 1.

+### Test 23: PlaceNumberInRowHigherThanMax
+Checks that users cannot place a number when specifying a wrong row index, higher than the maximum possible.
+In our case the maximum is 9.

+### Test 24: PlaceNumberInColumnLowerThanMin
+Checks that users cannot place a number when specifying a wrong column index, lower than the minimum possible.
+In our case the minimum is 1.

+### Test 25: PlaceNumberInColumnHigherThanMax
+Checks that users cannot place a number when specifying a wrong column index, higher than the maximum possible.
+In our case the maximum is 9.

+### Test 26: PlaceNumberLowerThanMin
+Tests that users cannot place a number when specifying a number lower than the minimum possible., with the minimum being 1.

+### Test 27: PlaceNumberHigherThanMax
+Tests that users cannot place a number when specifying a number higher than the maximum possible, with the maximum being 9.

 ### Test results
 In order to run tests, run the following command: